boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 > **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Jira/ChooseDS_Server.png)

-## Advanced
-In Advanced category, It will Redirect to the Bold ETL.
-Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

-## Basic
-In the Basic Category, It will act as the connector in Bold BI.
-And need to follow the below steps.

 ## Create Jira data source
 Once you click the data source, the NEW DATA SOURCE configuration panel will open.
 Follow the steps below to create a Jira data source.